This Chocolate Kahlua & Cream Bundt Cake is the most ultimate moist chocolate Kahlua bundt cake with a Kahlua cream glaze drizzled on top! Yum, right?

 Kahlua and Cream on the rocks please!
 O wait!!
 Can I get that in a bundt cake instead?
 It just so happens...YES, Yes I can!
 When you bring chocolate and coffee together, it's amazing!
-But when you add Kahlua coffee liqueur to the cake batter and glaze, it's magical!
+But when you add Kahlua coffee liqueur to the cake batter and glaze, it's pretty magical!

 Who else is excited about incorporating and infusing popular liqueurs into our favorite baked goodies?
 It's fun to taste those subtle undertones of the liqueur that just gives it that extra exotic twist of flavor.
 Kahlua is a very popular coffee liqueur made out of sugarcane rum and 100% Arabica Coffee.
 It's very rich and distinct in flavor.